DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 If you trained to teach in Wales, your QTS will be automatically recognised in England and awarded by the [Education Workforce Council (EWC)](https://www.ewc.wales/site/index.php/en/).

-If you trained to teach in Scotland, Northern Ireland or outside the UK, you may be able to apply for QTS in England without any further fees or training.
+If you trained to teach in Scotland, Northern Ireland or in a country outside the UK, you may be able to apply for QTS in England without any further fees or training.

 You can [check your eligibility to apply for qualified teacher status (QTS) if you qualified as a teacher outside England](https://apply-for-qts-in-england.education.gov.uk/eligibility/start).